 The best way to get a child to do something is to show them instead of giving lectures or be plainly suggestive.

-And for kids who are in the pre verbal stage, the best strategy to work with them is supervision, distraction and redirection.
+And for kids who are in the pre-verbal stage, the best strategy to work with them is supervision, distraction and redirection.

 If you find them doing something annoying, distract them and then show them what needs to be done by actually doing it yourself.

-7. Use your sense of humor
+7. Use your sense of humour

 It takes a lot of patience to bring up the kids in a calm and positive manner.